 Fighting for His Freedom

 After the war officially concluded in 1783, Armistead was forced to return to slavery.
-To his dismay, he discovered that his spy work was not covered under a Virginia law in 1783 stating that slaves who “have faithfully served agreeable to the terms of their enlistment, and have thereby of course contributed towards the establishment of American liberty and independence, should enjoy the blessings of freedom as a reward for their toils and labours.”
+To his dismay, he discovered that his spy work was not covered under a Virginia law in 1783 stating that enslaved men who “have faithfully served agreeable to the terms of their enlistment, and have thereby of course contributed towards the establishment of American liberty and independence, should enjoy the blessings of freedom as a reward for their toils and labours.”

 Armistead repeatedly petitioned the Virginia legislature for his freedom, but his objections were continuously ignored.
 It wasn’t until Lafayette provided a testimonial in 1784, confirming the spy’s instrumental work, that any officials took notice.